cjdiag — Diagnostic Tools for Conjoint Survey Experiments

 |---|---|---|---|

-| Level importance | "forest" | Which attribute levels matter most? | Default.
-Always fit this first. |
+| Level importance | "forest" | Which levels contribute most to predictive accuracy? | A model-free cross-check on the CRT ranking. |

-| Decision order | "nmm" | In what order do levels settle choices? | When you care about the decision order. |
+| Decision order | "nmm" | In what order do levels separate choices? | When the decision order is of interest. |

-| Individual attendance | "marginal_r2" | Which attributes did each respondent actually use? | When you want individual-level heterogeneity. |
+| Individual attendance | "marginal_r2" | How much does each respondent’s choice depend on each attribute? | When you want per-respondent heterogeneity. |

 Installation